rudderlabs/rudderstack-docs/destinations/bingads.md

 ---
-description: Step-by-step guide to send your event data from RudderStack to BingAds
+description: Step-by-step guide to send your event data from RudderStack to Bing Ads
 ---

 # Bing Ads

-[Bing Ads](https://ads.microsoft.com/) is a service that provides pay per click advertising on both the Bing and Yahoo! search engines.
-Bing Ads enables Marketers to track and monitor campaigns, clicks, CTRs, spend and budget.
-With Bing Ads you can also retarget ads to customers after they complete an action like leaving a shopping cart or viewing a product without purchasing.
-Click to know more about [Bing Ads](https://advertise.bingads.microsoft.com/en-us/resources/training/what-is-bing-ads).
+[Bing Ads](https://ads.microsoft.com/) is a pay per click (PPC) advertising platform that works on both Bing and Yahoo search engines.
+It allows marketers to track and monitor their ad campaigns, resulting clicks, CTRs, and more.
+With Bing Ads, you can also implement efficient ad retargeting for your customers who have completed actions like adding product to a cart or view a product without purchasing it.

+RudderStack supports Bing Ads as a destination to which you can send your real-time event data seamlessly.

 ## Getting Started

 To enable sending data to Bing Ads, you will first need to add it as a destination to the source from which you are sending the event data.
-Once the destination is enabled, events from our JavaScript SDK will start to flow to Bing Ads.
+Once the destination is enabled, events from our JavaScript SDK will start flowing to Bing Ads.

 Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by Bing Ads.
 Please refer the following table to do so: